0xProject/0x-launch-kit-frontend/README.md

 -   Lets us know you are using this fork
 -   Add a Powered by 0x and VeriSafe

 With your help, we can be self-sustainable and complete the long list of TODO's.
-If you want a feature that is not present on the TODO list, please open an issue requesting a feature request
+If you want a feature that is not present on the TODO list, please open an issue requesting a feature request.

 ## Deployed DEX's